ossf/wg-supply-chain-integrity/governance/CHARTER.md

 A proposed Technical Initiative is eligible for SCI WG sponsorship when it demonstrates, at proposal time, both of the following:

-1. It materially lowers adoption friction for open-source maintainers of at least one identified ecosystem, language, or build system, with maintainer-side reviewer signoff.
+1. It materially lowers adoption friction for open source maintainers of at least one identified ecosystem, language, or build system, with maintainer-side reviewer signoff.
 2. It integrates with at least one other OpenSSF-sponsored TI, specification, or recommended practice.

 Admission decisions follow §9.2's decision-making rule for TI admission, plus written notice-of-no-objection to sibling WGs whose remit it touches.
 TIs whose primary value is research, specification authorship, or tool implementation should be directed to the WG whose remit best fits.